Laura Spence affair: Background

-Laura Spence was a pupil at Monkseaton Community High School, a state school in Whitley Bay, North Tyneside.
+Laura Spence was a pupil at Monkseaton High School, a state school in Whitley Bay, North Tyneside.
 In 1999, she applied for a place to read medicine at Magdalen College, Oxford.
 (There were 100 students in her school year, but she was the only one to apply for Oxbridge.)
 Spence had taken ten GCSEs, obtaining the top A* grade in each, and had been predicted (and later achieved) top A-level grades in chemistry, biology, English, and geography.
 Spence was interviewed by Magdalen College but she was not offered a place because – according to the college – other candidates, of whom there were twenty-two for five positions, had equally good qualifications and had performed better at interview.
 The reason given for Spence's rejection was, as one BBC report put it, that she "did not show potential".
 The same report said that Spence was one of ten British students to be awarded a $65,000 scholarship by Harvard University, where she later on studied biochemistry.